Is love a compulsion or persuasion?— When not answered via a mystifying tunnel vision

 In the said exception, the word ‘forced’ before ‘sexual intercourse’ has not been used but the people are adding the word 'forced' to propagate that ‘forced sexual intercourse’, by that said exception, is allowed for a husband once his wife attains 15 years of age or is above 15.
 This 'forced' proposition is wrong because The Protection of Women from Domestic Violence Act, 2005 (hereafter ‘D.V.
 Act’) protects women (whether married or not) from ‘forced sexual intercourse’ by defining “physical abuse” and “sexual abuse” as the pain inflicted to, and any act that undignified, the life and limb of a woman.
 However, this act does not penalize the abuser for abusing a woman rather it protects a woman from abuse by a protection order (Section 18 of the D.V.
 Act), although if such protection order is violated by the abuser then this act can penalize the abuser (Section31 of the D.V.
 Act).
 Furthermore, Section 498A of IPC penalizes the abuser for his/her sexual violence against the aggrieved.

 Therefore, every woman (whether unmarried or married) irrespective of age and religion is protected from ‘forced sexual intercourse’ under the law of this land.
 Therefore if the women are protected, even from their husband, from ‘forced sexual intercourse’ and the corollary is that the husbands are not having the ‘right to compel’ then what does that exception say— it merely, although wrongly, reduces the age of consent for married girls 15 years from 16/18 years?
-One of the examples that Section 375 identifies as rape is this— a man is said to commit rape who has sexual intercourse with a woman with or without her consent when she is under 16 years of agea man is said to commit rape who has sexual intercourse with a woman with or without her consent when she is under 16 years of age.
+One of the examples that Section 375 identifies as rape is this— a man is said to commit rape who has sexual intercourse with a woman with or without her consent when she is under 16 years of age.
 Therefore, under this clause, the age of consent for a woman is 16 however The Criminal Amendment Act of 2013 has made it 18.
 The above-said exception mandates the age of consent for a married woman as 15.
 Therefore, one can argue that to set the age of consent for married women on a different footing from the unmarried woman, the said exception has been included.
 Henceforth, the question arises— why the age of consent for unmarried women is 16/18 and that of married women is 15?
 Is it that a woman after getting married instantaneously becomes mature?
 Or is it for the husbands' hurriedness of having sexual intercourse with their wives that the age of consent for married women is reduced?
 The answers to these questions are kept open for future discussions.

 Right to pursue, Right to be excited, and Right to be violent